ccorneliu/obfuscation-swift-macro/README.md

 It also provides a function that you can use at run time, for using the actual strings with the services that you need (`revealed(obfuscatedStringBytes, salt)`).

+## Installation

+Please use the Swift Package Manager to install this library and use the `Obfuscator` module inside your production code.
+You will need to allow using the package in your project before you're able to import and use it.

+## Still, to be done
+- Unit test the library properly

 ## Example use